Nepal Police School: Uniform

-The school dress for students at Police schools of Nepal is inspired by the country's police uniform.
-Students typically wear sky blue shirt, navy blue pants, school issued tie and belt, blue socks and black shoes.
-Girls may replace navy blue pants with navy blue skirts.
+The school dress for students at Police schools in Nepal is inspired by the country's police uniform.
+Students wear sky-blue shirts, navy blue pants, school-issued ties and belts, blue socks, and black shoes.
+Girls often replace navy blue pants with navy blue skirts.
 Students may also add a navy blue sweater or blazer during winter months.
 Nails need to be trimmed, hair neatly combed and cut short for boys, and shirts should be tucked in.